-We’ve talked about how architects can tell the story of their project through spoken presentations, but can mediums of visual communication speak louder than words?
+We’ve talked about how architects can tell the story of their project through spoken presentations, but can visual mediums speak louder than words?
 If you are as talented at drawing as 2017 A+Award-winner Jerome Ng, then your sketches and illustrations can do just that.
-The Bartlett School graduate’s drawings inspired the launch of Architizer’s inaugural One Drawing Challenge, which launches on June 10th with a simple brief: Can you tell a story with a single drawing?
+The Bartlett School graduate’s drawings inspired the launch of Architizer’s One Drawing Challenge, which is now in its third inspiring season.
+The brief for the competition is simple: Can you tell a story about architecture with a single drawing?

-Register now for updates on this exciting summer competition designed specifically for students and young architects, which could net you $2,500 and a feature in our first ever “One Drawing” online publication:
+Enter this exciting summer competition designed specifically for students and young architects, which could net you $2,500 and a feature in our hugely popular “One Drawing” online publication.
+The Final Entry Deadline is August 20th, so act fast!

 While your ideas may be brilliant, they are only of value if you can communicate them to your audience, crafting an architectural narrative in a compelling manner.
 As you prepare your entry for the One Drawing Challenge, consider these five techniques used by Ng in his project “Memento Mori: A Peckham Hospice Care Home”.
 Here’s how you can tell the story of your project more powerfully than ever before: